proxmox/ceph/ceph/src/spdk/doc/bdev.md

 socket `/tmp/vhost.0` exposed directly by SPDK @ref vhost.
 Optional `vq-count` and `vq-size` params specify number of request queues and queue depth to be used.

-`rpc.py construct_virtio_dev --dev-type blk --trtype user --traddr /tmp/vhost.0 --vq-count 2 --vq-size 512 VirtioBlk0`
+`rpc.py bdev_virtio_attach_controller --dev-type blk --trtype user --traddr /tmp/vhost.0 --vq-count 2 --vq-size 512 VirtioBlk0`

 The driver can be also used inside QEMU-based VMs.
 The following command creates a Virtio Block device named `VirtioBlk0` from a Virtio PCI device at address `0000:00:01.0`.
 The entire configuration will be read automatically from PCI Configuration Space.
 It will reflect all parameters passed to QEMU's vhost-user-scsi-pci device.

-`rpc.py construct_virtio_dev --dev-type blk --trtype pci --traddr 0000:01:00.0 VirtioBlk1`
+`rpc.py bdev_virtio_attach_controller --dev-type blk --trtype pci --traddr 0000:01:00.0 VirtioBlk1`

 Virtio-Block devices can be removed with the following command

-`rpc.py remove_virtio_bdev VirtioBlk0`
+`rpc.py bdev_virtio_detach_controller VirtioBlk0`

 # Virtio SCSI {#bdev_config_virtio_scsi}

 The Virtio-SCSI driver allows creating SPDK block devices from Virtio-SCSI LUNs.

-Virtio-SCSI bdevs are constructed the same way as Virtio-Block ones.
+Virtio-SCSI bdevs are created the same way as Virtio-Block ones.

-`rpc.py construct_virtio_dev --dev-type scsi --trtype user --traddr /tmp/vhost.0 --vq-count 2 --vq-size 512 VirtioScsi0`
+`rpc.py bdev_virtio_attach_controller --dev-type scsi --trtype user --traddr /tmp/vhost.0 --vq-count 2 --vq-size 512 VirtioScsi0`

-`rpc.py construct_virtio_dev --dev-type scsi --trtype pci --traddr 0000:01:00.0 VirtioScsi0`
+`rpc.py bdev_virtio_attach_controller --dev-type scsi --trtype pci --traddr 0000:01:00.0 VirtioScsi0`

 Each Virtio-SCSI device may export up to 64 block devices named VirtioScsi0t0 ~ VirtioScsi0t63, one LUN (LUN0) per SCSI device.
 The above 2 commands will output names of all exposed bdevs.

 Virtio-SCSI devices can be removed with the following command

-`rpc.py remove_virtio_bdev VirtioScsi0`
+`rpc.py bdev_virtio_detach_controller VirtioScsi0`

 Removing a Virtio-SCSI device will destroy all its bdevs.